slowbull/DDG/README.md

 ## Introduction

-This repository is the PyTorch code for the paper "Decoupled Parallel Backpropagation with Convergence Guarantee" by Zhouyuan Huo, Bin Gu, Qian Yang and Huang, Heng, ICML 2018.
+This repository is the PyTorch code for the paper [Decoupled Parallel Backpropagation with Convergence Guarantee" by Zhouyuan Huo, Bin Gu, Qian Yang and Huang, Heng, ICML 2018.](https://arxiv.org/pdf/1804.10574.pdf)

 For any question or suggestions, feel free to contact zhouyuan.huo@pitt.edu

 ## Dependencies

-Tested stable dependencies:
 * Python 3.6.2 (Anaconda)
 * PyTorch 0.3.1
 * CUDA 8.0